silentworks/thoughts/_posts/2015-08-27-lazy-loading-controller-action.md

 ### Using the Action out of the ADR pattern

 There are cases where you might be following the [ADR pattern](http://pmjones.io/adr/) and only have one Action Class per route.
-For this you can easily refactor and ctrl click the class in order to navigate to the definition if you are using PHP 5.5 class name resolution.
+This Action Class main method would be the `__invoke` method.
+With this you can easily refactor and ctrl click the class in order to navigate to the definition if you are using PHP 5.5 class name resolution.

 {% highlight php %}
 <?php